Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 - Menti allows the creation of presentations that have audience participation.
 - It has the ability to create polls, quizzes, word clouds and more.
-- Customisable themes and layouts.
+- Customizable themes and layouts.
+- Allows the use of images as answers to questions.

 Limitations:

 - It doesn't seamlessly integrate into existing workflows, you have to switch to a web browser.
 - No QR code to join support.

-// Include screenshots of the application
-// Limitations
+- More of a presentation tool than a voting tool.

 Break down what it is these solutions are doing.

-You focused on these features, becuase.
+//You focused on these features, becuase.

-Could it integrate into a spreadsheet.
+//Could it integrate into a spreadsheet.

-What is the problem how will it nbe used
+//What is the problem how will it nbe used

 #### Poll Everywhere